Morphological norms of the exam. Morphological norms of the Russian language. So let's repeat the theory

 P.p. (about) two thousand fourteen (rubles)

-Pay attention to declination compound ordinal numbers: only the last word is changed in them:
+Pay attention to the declination compound ordinal numbers: only the last word is changed:

-two brothers, three puppies, to both brothers, to both girlfriends, two glasses, two sledges, two of us, three, six of them.
+two brothers, three puppies, both brothers, both girlfriends, two glasses, two sleds, two of us, three of them, six of them.

-Since the topic causes a lot of problems, remember the cases when it is correct to use collective numbers, in a list:
+Since the topic raises many problems, remember the cases when it is correct to use collective numerals with a list:

-1. With nouns denoting males: two brothers, three men, four guys.
+1. With nouns denoting males: two brothers, three men, four boys.

 2.